 1985 BA Hons Social Anthropology in the School of African and Asian Studies (2:2), University of Sussex.

-Lecturer in Contextual and Theoretical studies on the Illustration and Animation BA at London College of Communication, University of the Arts, London and Kingston University.
+Lecturer in Contextual and Theoretical studies on the Animation BA and Games Design BA at London College of Communication, University of the Arts, London.

 1996-ongoing Freelance illustrator and graphic novelist.